Michael Brennan

 Welcome to my website!

-I'm a 3rd year at Northeastern University studying computer engineering.
-Currently, I'm the Lead Electrical & Embedded Engineer for Matcha Flow, a Generate Hardware project.
-Recently, I wrapped up a 6-month electrical engineering co-op at the RAI Institute.
+I'm a 4th year at Northeastern University studying computer engineering.
+Recently, I finished up being the Lead Electrical & Embedded Engineer for Matcha Flow, a Generate Hardware project.
+Since July, I've been an electrical engineering co-op at WHOOP.

 Blog Posts